marcoT0425/Charisma-Unicode-Full/README.md

 # Charisma-Unicode-Full
+Charisma Unicode is a fallback font.
+Unlike GNU Unifont, all the glyphs are not designed in a pixel style.

 Since the font file is too big, you can go to this link to download this font. https://drive.google.com/file/d/1By9ql3A22JvxNWpQUVMd-y-qITzU5HNB/view?usp=sharing.